-The administration of course evaluations (including requests, editing evaluation forms, and viewing results) takes place on the evaluation web portal on Learn@WU (in German only).
-A guide for teachers decribing the course evaluation process is available in German: Learn@WU-Guide
+The administration of course evaluations (including requests, editing evaluation forms, and viewing results) takes place on the evaluation web portal on LEARN (in German only).
+A guide for teachers decribing the course evaluation process is available here.

 Additional information on course evaluations

 The requirements for evaluations and feedback in teaching have changed significantly in recent years.
 Both the way in which feedback is given and how it is handled is different from when the evaluation system was introduced at the WU 15 years ago.
 For example, students are used to giving quick feedback via social media with high frequency.
 Teachers use good evaluation results much more often for applications in the education sector than before.
 Feedback and reports should therefore now be processed and made available more quickly at the WU in line with the changed feedback culture.
 In addition, technological requirements have also changed.
 The upcoming technological upgrade was primarily used to better adapt the platform to the needs of the various stakeholders.